-10. The Dissolution of Loss Sensitive Rating Plans for Long-Tailed Lines
+10. The Dissolution of Loss-Sensitive Rating Plans for Long-Tailed Lines

 Retrospective rating adjustments and large deductible reimbursements typically continue until both parties agree to close the plan.
-An insured might want to close the plan in order to free up their balance sheet from the liabilities under the plan and/or to eliminate the need to post collateral, thereby freeing up credit lines and/or saving costs associated with posting the collateral.
+(Sometimes there is a predetermined limit on the number of annual premium adjustments for an incurred retrospective rating plan.)
+An insured might want to close the plan in order to free up their balance sheet from the liabilities under the plan.
+This is often a desire if the insured is putting itself up for sale.
+Or they may want to eliminate the need to post collateral, thereby freeing up credit lines and/or saving costs associated with posting the collateral.
 An insurer might want to close the plan in order to eliminate the administrative costs associated with billing additional premium or loss reimbursement amounts.
 Or, if the insured is going through a bankruptcy or reorganization, it may be in the interests of both parties to close the plan.
-However, unless the insured and insurer are at least somewhat in agreement about the amount of future development on the losses under the plan, it is unlikely that an agreement on the cost of closing the plan will be reached.
+However, unless the insured and insurer are at least somewhat in agreement about the amount of future development on the losses under the plan, or unless the terms of closing the plan are predetermined at the time of sale, it is unlikely that an agreement on the cost of closing the plan will be reached.

 Retrospective rating plans are generally closed through what is called a retrospective rating plan closeout.
 This closeout is generally achieved by applying final loss development factors to the losses in order to determine the final premium amount.
-Sometimes the terms of a future closeout is predetermined when the plan is initially written.
+As mentioned above, sometimes the terms of a future closeout are predetermined when the plan is initially written.
 Large deductible plans may be closed through either a large deductible buyout or a loss portfolio transfer.
 A buyout is an agreement between the insurer and insured where, for a fee, the insurer assumes the liabilities related to the deductible layer of loss.
 These liabilities may include loss-based assessments associated with those losses.
 A loss portfolio transfer is a separate policy under which the insured's remaining loss obligations are ceded to an insurer or reinsurer.